Earth needs space

 On an island in Northern Norway where towering mountains rise against the deep blue ocean, where the waves are crashing in on white sandy beaches, and the northern light illuminates the winter sky.
 On the west side of this island, free from significant air and maritime traffic is where we have built our spaceport.

-Andøya Spaceport is strategically positioned to meet the growing needs of the global space industry.
+Andøya Space is strategically positioned to meet the growing needs of the global space industry.
 We offer efficient, secure, and versatile launch solutions that are designed to ensure mission success.

 Customer-centric, flexible solutions